yxy-github/Project_GettingCleaningData/README.md

-# Getting and Cleaning Data - Course Project
+# Getting and Cleaning Data -
+## Course Project

-## Introduction
+### Introduction
 This repository contains my R-script and data created for the course project of Getting and Cleaning Data.

-## Objective
+### Objective
 The main goal of this project is to use R to collect, work with, clean a data set so that the tidy data can be used for later analysis.

-## Data Description
+### Data Description
-The data provided by the following link are collected from the accelerometers from the Samsung Galaxy S smartphone. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data provided by the following link are collected from the accelerometers from the Samsung Galaxy S smartphone: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A full description of the data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Methods
+### Method
-An R script called 'run_analysis.R' was created to:
+Run 'run_analysis.R'.
+This R script was created to:
 1. Download the files from the given link and unzip the files if the data are not found.
 2. Load the data listed above.
 3. Merge the train and test data.